-In line with clause CB9 of the Supplementary Provisions in your grant agreement, all services funded under the FaRS activity must ensure activities conducted comply with the National Principles for Child Safe Organisations and other action for the safety of children, and relevant checks and authority.
+In line with clause CB9 of the Supplementary Provisions in your grant agreement, all services funded under Children and Parenting Support must ensure activities conducted comply with the National Principles and other action for the safety of children, and relevant checks and authority.
 Under this clause, you are required to:

-- submit an annual Statement of Compliance stating you have implemented the National Principles for Child Safe Organisations; - complete an updated risk assessment to identify the level of responsibility for children and level of risk of harm to children; - have an updated risk management strategy; and - provide training and a compliance regime.
+- submit an annual Statement of Compliance stating you have implemented the National Principles; - complete an updated risk assessment to identify the level of responsibility for children and level of risk of harm to children; - · have an updated risk management strategy; and - provide training and a compliance regime.

-It is the organisation's responsibility to understand their requirements and evidence their compliance under the Framework.
+It is the organisation's responsibility to understand their requirements and evidence their compliance with the National Principles.

-Further information on the Framework and providers' obligations is available on the National Office for Child Safety website and the Australian Human Rights Commission's Child Safe Organisations website.
+Further information on the National Principles and providers' obligations is available on the National Office for Child Safety website and the Australian Human Rights Commission's Child Safe Organisations website.

-Any questions regarding the Statement of Compliance Process should be directed to your FAM.
+Answers to Frequently Asked Questions relating to DSS funded organisations are available on the DSS website.
+Any additional questions regarding the Statement of Compliance Process should be directed to your FAM.